SerialForBreakfast/Caption-Theater/README.md

 - need more time to scan short-lived captions;
 - want to avoid repeated rewinds just to recover recently missed subtitle context.

 The goal is not to turn subtitles into a transcript wall.
-The goal is to preserve a small, bounded window of already-presented timed text when there is safe visual space to do so.
+The goal is to use otherwise empty cinema-layout space to preserve a small, bounded window of already-presented timed text, giving viewers a cleaner and more forgiving way to read captions while the picture remains unobstructed.

 ---